-The reader is entitled to ask why a commercial project like the 737MAX is a legitimate topic for defense acquisition research.
-We believe the answer is in three parts.
+The reader is entitled to ask why a commercial project, like the 737MAX, is a legitimate topic for defense acquisition research.
+We believe the answer has three parts.
 First, the Boeing airliner is an aerospace program with technical, program management, and scheduling issues.
-Second, the 737MAX program (particularly the aircraft accidents) have been highly publicized.
-This public discussion has produced a fairly extensive airing of the relevant facts and also some excellent analyses (which make research in some depth both possible and potentially illuminating.
-Finally, the 737MAX is a superb example of what can happen when program duration is dictated by considerations outside the development program.1
+Second, the 737MAX program (particularly the aircraft accidents) has been highly publicized.
+Widespread discussion (some of it very good) has produced a fairly extensive understanding of the relevant facts, and also some excellent analyses (which make research in some depth both possible and potentially illuminating).
+Finally, the 737MAX is a superb example of what can happen when program duration is dictated by considerations outside the dynamics of the development program.1